nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-an-empty-bundle.md

     {{/callout}}
 4. Check that your bundle is correctly deployed: check if its SymbolicName (as configured in the `/src/main/resources/META-INF`) appears in the logs.
 The logs are displayed:
-    *   in the console if you started your server using the `./bin/nuxeoctl console`
+    *   in the console if you started your server using the `./bin/nuxeoctl start`
     *   in the file `server.log` located in the `log` folder of your Nuxeo Server root folder.
 This name is found in the list of the bundles deployed by Nuxeo in the very first lines of the logs, just after the line ended by `Preprocessing order:`.

 {{! /multiexcerpt}}